koyejo-lab/jasa-multimodalfGGM/code/README.md

 ```
 python ./tests/run_model3.py --init [initialization procedure] --p [dimension]  --N [sample size]  --type [graph type] --filepath [path to synthetic data]  --savepath [path to store result] --noise [noise model] --thre [threshold] --lr_initb [learning rate for initializing B] --lr_a [learning rate for A] --lr_b [learning rate for B]
 ```
-The simulation configurations are stored in the shell scripts under the directory `./tests/scripts/`
+The simulation configurations are stored in the shell scripts under the directory `./tests/scripts/`.
+The path to data and output might need to be modified.
+The data generation process is decribed in previous section.
+Alternatively, the data can be downloaded [here](https://drive.google.com/drive/folders/1EbHl0Q2oE_ME3WjLWINdSlg_M9VJM0Qy?usp=share_link).

 ### Run cross-validation
 ```